 Fishing in Sacramento CA

 Sacramento is one of the fishing capitals thanks to the American River and the Sacramento River.
 The fish influx coming from both rivers populates Sacramento, with over 55 different fish families.
-Hence, the reason the California Department of Fish and Wildlife issued and sold over 2 million licenses in 2020.
+Hence, the reason the California Department of Fish and Wildlife issued and sold over 2 million valid California fishing license in 2020.

 Sacramento offers excellent fishing experiences.
 Where you can learn more about catching your dream trophy fish or simply enjoying the outdoors.

 The following text breaks down Sacramento fishing including fish species, information on the best fishing techniques for the most popular fish types, best fisheries, fishing places, and much more.